apollo

 No, Fluticasone is not used to treat an asthma attack.
 It is indicated for managing the nasal symptoms of seasonal, perennial allergic and non-allergic rhinitis.

 Keep your hygiene in check and your surroundings neat.
 Stay hydrated.
-It is best to avoid coming into touch with known allergens (allergy-causing agents) such as pollen, dust, etc.
+It is best to avoid coming into contact with known allergens (allergy-causing agents) such as pollen, dust, etc.